 - Two documents proving your residency and street address (such as utility bills)

 - A form of payment: cash, check, or a debit card are all acceptable. ("Please keep in mind that the fee could vary from state to state, but will almost certainly be under $50," Kunz says).

 - Certain states may require additional materials, so check your state DMV website for details

 Finally, see if you can send in your necessary documents online before you head to the DMV.
 The Department of Homeland Security has allowed some states to accept required documents for Real ID applications digitally ahead of people's in-person interviews.
 Applicants who submit their docs digitally still need to go to the DMV in person, but this capability can hopefully help speed up the process significantly.

-Do You Already Have a Real ID?
-Here’s How to Check
+You Might Already Have a Real ID—Here’s How to Check

 Good news for some: There's a chance you already have a Real ID and don't realize it, so you'll be spared an extra trip to the DMV.
 How can you tell if your current ID is in fact an eligible Real ID?